 Who decides your application?

 Decisions are made by 'UC Agents', normally a DWP decision maker or work coach, on behalf of he Secretary of State.
-There are no rules about how you and when you should be notified, but common law and the proper exercise of discretion requires that you receive adequate notification and explanation within a reasonable time.
+There are no rules about how you and when you should be notified, but you should receive adequate notification and explanation within a reasonable time.

 See What problems can arise with Alternative Payment Arrangements? if you are unhappy with the process or decision.